/ /

 At the top of the pass, you’ll have panoramic views over Lake Ann and the surrounding peaks.
 The views to the east are particularly impressive from the summit, with the trail winding its way through the landscape, with the Cascade Range in the distance.

 This trail is amazing in the summer and fall.
 In the summer, which is mid-July for the North Cascades due to late snowmelt, wildflowers are everywhere.
-In the fall, the larches turn yellow, and fall color illuminates the landscape with beautiful hues of red, orange, and yellow.
+In the fall, the larches turn gold, and fall color illuminates the landscape with beautiful hues of red, orange, and yellow.

-Skyline Trail (Mount Rainier National Park)
+The Skyline Trail (Mount Rainier National Park)

 • Length: 6 miles